Close up of an albatross, sea bird, sitting on the ocean surface.

 Sources and Sinks – Purpose and Context – Google Doc

-Sources and Sinks – Image Cards – PDF / Sources and Sinks – Image Cards – Google Slides
+Sources and Sinks – Image Cards – Google Slides / Sources and Sinks – Image Cards – PDF

 Sources and Sinks – Student Worksheet – Google Doc